leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 <kbd><img alt="orders page" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/order-entry-order-sync.png"></kbd>

 Once a manual synchronization is complete, the user is presented with a confirmation message in the header of the order grid.
-The confirmation contains information on temporary- &amp; final order numbers as well as whether any shipments or invoices were added to Magento (more details on the Shipment and Invoice sync can be found in sections 2.8 &amp; 2.9).
+The confirmation contains information on temporary- &amp; final order numbers as well as whether any shipments or invoices were added to Magento (more details on the Shipment and Invoice sync can be found in respective sections).

 <kbd><img alt="Temp order number generated" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/order-entry-temp-order.png"></kbd>